 - The formation and evolution of galaxies

 - Supernovae and gamma-ray bursts

 Theoretical work is currently being done in the fields of plasma and high energy astrophysics, stellar atmospheres, stellar and galactic evolution, galactic dynamics, and n-body simulation.
-RSAA also offers a PhD topics in astronomical instrumentation associated with instrumentation for optical and infrared telescopes.
+RSAA also offers PhD topics in astronomical instrumentation associated with instrumentation for optical and infrared telescopes.
 The RSAA is leading Australia's involvement in the Giant Magellan Telescope and developing an integral-field spectrograph and adaptive-optics solutions for the project.

 CRICOS Code 048378C

 The PhD program provides an excellent training for a career in many fields.
 Foremost, it is a preparation for research work in the discipline of astronomy itself.
 Most of the program's graduates proceed initially to a postdoctoral position (nearly always overseas) which broadens their range of research experience.
 After four to six years of postdoctoral work at a number of different places, it is quite usual for graduates to obtain a more permanent position, either at an observatory where the work is entirely research based, or at a university with the traditional mix of research and lecturing responsibilities.